AdoriZahard/hi3er/docs/index.md

 > Click [here](https://rentry.co/thebuttererguide) for more information on how to ER more efficiently.

 ## Update log
+- 2022-11-21: Updated every Valkyrie builds' recommended Load Buffs to current 6.1 2nd Half Weather.
+- 2022-11-20: Added 1 new build with 3 distinct runs for Mobius.
 - 2022-11-17: Added LWH Thales (F2P) run for HoFS Starfire Build.
 Added SS2+ Build for FR.
 Added new build for Mobius with Aponia signets.
 - 2022-11-13: Added 1 new meme build for Fischl.
 Updated PE build.
 Updated FT build.
 - 2022-11-12: Added Muramasa Memento build.
 Added new SpA build (strongest so far).